TosbackCgusBridge-Bot/CGUs-versions/Freeze/Privacy Policy.md

 Global Unique Identifiers.
 A GUID (global unique identifier) is a randomly generated alphanumeric identifier used to indicate a unique installation of our Products or Services.
 We may create a GUID when you install our Products or Services.
 We use GUIDs to track installations and to enable features and functionality for specific customers who subscribe to our Products and Services.
 We do not tie the information gathered by GUIDs to our customers' Personally Identifiable Information.

 Software Information.
 We employ a technology that allows us to determine the operating systems you are using and to view your computer's registry.
 Software installed on your computer has unique registry keys.
-By viewing your registry, we are able to detect whether you have a compatible operating system, compatible versions of DirectX, and Flash Player installed.
-We use your registry information to determine whether our software offers are compatible with software already present on your PC.
+By viewing your registry, we are able to detect whether you have a compatible computer for the Service and Offers.
+We use your registry information and other Aggregate information to determine whether our software offers are compatible with software already present on your computer.
 We do not tie registry information gathered to our customers' Personally Identifiable Information.

 Hardware Information.
 Your computer's operating system also stores hardware information that we examine to determine your computer's hardware configuration including the amount of memory and the type of video card your computer has, as well as the speed of your processor.
 We use the information to determine whether our software offers are compatible with your computer hardware.
 We do not tie hardware information to our customers' Personally Identifiable Information.